Freeview (New Zealand): Distribution

-For the satellite service (up-linked from the Avalon studios in Lower Hutt), up to 18 channels will be available, with six each assigned to TVNZ and Warner Bros.
-Discovery frequencies, and the balance to other networks.

 Defunct channels

 Services (taken from AsiaSat 3S @ 105 east) that were available before the Freeview launch on satellite were Zing channels ZEE TV, Cinema, News and Punjabi, BHARAT TV, Al Jazeera Arabic and English channels, DWTV, TV5 and VOA.

-The Freeview|HD Demo terrestrial channel 100 was removed to free up space for various SD channels.
+The FreeviewHD Demo terrestrial channel 100 was removed to free up space for various SD channels.

 The TVNZ Sport Extra channel 20 was temporarily provided for the 2008 Olympics, the space on DVB-S was later used by a regional version of TV One.

 The Auckland-based STRATOS channel 21 was discontinued due to service fee increases that occurred when its ratings increased, it was later replaced by ChoiceTV.
 STRATOS later reemerged on pay TV under the name Face TV.

 TVNZ 6 and 7 were discontinued due to the government-provided funding coming to an end and were respectively, replaced by U and an hour delay of TV One.
 TVNZ U was replaced by an hour delay of TV2 in 2013.

 Trackside became a pay TV-only channel on 14 April 2014 as a measure to raise more revenue for increased services for New Zealand Racing Board customers.

 C4 closed down on 26 June 2014 to free space for a time-shifted version of FOUR.

 The following channels were closed down due to being unable to meet transmission costs: Sommet Sports on 12 December 2014, Cue on 10 April 2015, and tvCentral (Hamilton and Tauranga) and TV Rotorua both on 30 April 2015.

 TV29, also known as Panda Channel 29, was closed by Best News Entertainment on 1 October 2021.

 Breeze TV and sister channel The Edge TV, were both closed on 22 March 2022.

+Te Reo stopped broadcasting over-the-air on 28 March 2025.
+It is still available on the Freeview streaming app.